tooHighh/Banking-System/README.md

 # banking-system

 A small banking system project that runs on the console and interact with the user.
-It contains many main functionalities of a "banking system" that uses mainly lists to organize achieve all the tasks.
+It contains many main functionalities of a "banking system" that uses mainly lists to achieve all the tasks.